<- Back to Bunches

 • Shaped the typed GraphQL and Apollo data layer with reusable fragments, generated TypeScript types, mutations, subscriptions, and targeted cache updates.

-• Designed and implemented the REP token ecosystem, wallet UX, EIP-712 signing, meta-transactions, and gasless onchain interaction patterns.
+• Designed and implemented the REP token ecosystem, wallet persistence, EIP-712 signing, meta-transactions, smart accounts, and gasless onchain interaction patterns.

 Tech & Constraints